zheeeng/OSX-devconfig-formula/Credentials/README.md

 ## Using ssh-agent to manage your private keys

-By default, OS X automatically start `ssh-agent` when you login.
+By default, OS X automatically starts `ssh-agent` when you login.
 You can check whether it does work by:

     ps -e | grep ssh-agent